 A notice may be given by the company to a member:

-by serving it personally at, or by sending it by post in a prepaid envelope to, the member's address as shown in the register of members or any other address, or by facsimile or electronic mail to a facsimile number or electronic address, as the member has supplied to the company for the giving of notices; or
+by serving it personally;

+by sending it by post in a prepaid envelope to, the member's address as shown in the register of members or any other address supplied to the company for the giving of notices;

+by sending it by facsimile or electronic mail to a facsimile number or electronic address as the member has supplied to the company for the giving of notices;

+by any other electronic means (including providing an electronic link to any document or attachment to the electronic address nominated by the member for receipt of notices) approved by the directors and supplied by the member as a means of receiving notices; or

-if the member does not have a registered address and has not supplied another address to the company for the giving of notices, by exhibiting it at the registered office of the company.
+if the member does not have a registered address and has not supplied another address to the company for the giving of notices, by exhibiting it at the registered office of the company for a period of 48 hours.

-The fact that a person has supplied a facsimile number for the giving of notices does not require the company to give any notice to that person by facsimile.
+The fact that a person has supplied a facsimile number or electronic address for the giving of notices does not require the company to give any notice to that person by facsimile or electronic mail.

-A signature to any notice given by the company to a member under this rule 17 may be in writing or a facsimile printed or fixed by some mechanical or other means.
+A signature to any notice given by the company to a member under this rule 17 need not be handwritten.

 A certificate signed by a director or secretary of the company to the effect that a notice has been given in accordance with this constitution is conclusive evidence of that fact.